bjoernpl/DiscoveredWeekly/README.md

 runs a POST request weekly on Monday at 7:00 AM CEST to start the process of copying playlists for all users.

 ## 2. How to run
-- Make sure you have Docker installed
+- Make sure you have Docker installed: https://docs.docker.com/get-docker/
 - Clone this repo:
 ```
 git clone git@github.com:bjoernpl/DiscoveredWeekly.git
 ```
-- Set all necessary environment variables in envs.txt (see [section 3](#3-environment-variables))
+- Set all necessary environment variables in envs.txt (see [section 3.](#3-environment-variables))
 - Build and name container:
 ```
 sudo docker build . -t dweekly